-New loans and financing approved and committed for development financing, but not yet disbursed to project partners as at 31/3/2007, amounted to EUR 71 million.
-No other guarantees, contingencies or commitments are relevant as at 31/3/2007.
+New loans and financing approved and committed for development financing, but not yet disbursed to project partners as at 31/3/2009, amounted to EUR 54 million.
+Oikocredit has committed to invest an additional USD 45 million in the capital through shares and convertible debentures of its subsidiary Maanaveeya Investments and Holdings Private (Ltd) in India during 2008, 2009 and 2010.
+Of this amount USD 21 million has been invested in the ordinary share capital up to 31 March 2009.
+No other guarantees, contingencies or commitments are relevant as at 31/3/2009.